mynameisv/MMSBGA/README.md

 4/ Generate (or Regenerate) and show your API Key

-5/ Edit mmsbga.py and set g_ApiKey (near line 52)
+5/ Edit configuration file (mmsbga.conf.json) and set "api-key"

-6/ If needed, configure the proxy (near line 40)

 7/ Run the script : python mmsbga.py